NationalLibraryOfNorway/DHLAB/docs/metadata_docs.rst

 NB Metadata
 ====================
-The :mod:`dhlab.metadata` subpackage contains functionality for fetching metadata from objects in `NB Digital`_.
+The ``dhlab.metadata`` subpackage contains functionality for fetching metadata from objects in `NB Digital`_.

 .. _NB Digital: https://www.nb.no/search